 However, note that no software test package is fully comprehensive.
-For this reason, device implementers are very strongly encouraged to make the minimum number of changes as possible to the reference and preferred implementation of Android available from the Android Open Source Project.
+For this reason, device implementers are STRONGLY RECOMMENDED to make the minimum number of changes as possible to the reference and preferred implementation of Android available from the Android Open Source Project.
 This will minimize the risk of introducing bugs that create incompatibilities requiring rework and potential device updates.